Protecting and restoring waterscapes on the Agulhas Plain

 You’ve got to see this area for yourself.

-If you love the outdoors, the Nuwejaars Wetlands Special Management Area offers a natural world you won’t see anywhere else.
-It’s a paradise for birders, with the Agulhas Plains birding project identifying 235 species.
+If you love the outdoors, the Nuwejaars Wetlands Special Management Area (NWSMA) is a must-visit, offering a special natural world – including threatened animals and Critically Endangered fynbos and renosterveld.
+It’s a paradise for birders, with the Agulhas Plains birding project identifying more than 300 species.
 There are a range of places to overnight – from more rustic and private accommodation, to luxurious homes and cottages.
-The Nuwejaars Wetlands members include wineries in the Agulhas Wine Triangle.
+The Nuwejaars Wetlands SMA members include wineries in the Agulhas Wine Triangle.

 Morning Wildlife Tour